The History of Morrisonite - Updated

 Mueller's first year of mining Morrisonite was on the Amy Ellen claim on a lease from Larry Butler.
 This claim has never been mined with mechanized equipment, as it is in a very rugged part of the canyon and is difficult to reach by any means.
 Some hand digging was done here in the early 1960's by brothers Emmet Norris, Walter Norris, and Web Norris.
 This claim is sometimes referred to as the pinnacle claim, due to a towering rock formation on it called "the pinnacle."
 Finding Morrisonite was thrilling after waiting two years for the road to be finished, but financially the operation was a disaster.
 The lease required Mueller to produce 100 pounds of high quality Morrisonite for Butler, in addition to a heavy percentage of the rest of the rock he mined.
 Although this was some of the best jasper in the world, The Gem Shop struggled to break even after this mining trip.
 Gene Mueller later conducted most of his mining on the Christine Marie claim, first filed legally in 1971 by Ed Brandt along with the Amy Ellen claim, but Mueller had bought his half of Christine Marie from Gene Anthis, sharing the rest of the claim with Larry Butler.
 Mining on his half of the Christine Marie claim was more financially stable for Mueller, as the initial cost of $1,000 was worth the absence of any loss of jasper due to lease agreements.
 Now, Mueller could keep all of the rock that he extracted, making mining at the Morrison Ranch to be much more appealing from a business perspective.

-Around this time, Jake Jacobitz was mining on the Meadowlark claim on lease from Lissa Caldwell after her husband passed away in 1978.
+Around this time, Jake Jacobitz was mining on the Meadowlark claim on lease from Lisa Caldwell after her husband passed away in 1985.
 This was before he and Mueller became good friends, but due to overlapping mining trips, Jacobitz witnessed Mueller build the road over the years with an ancient D-4 dozer.
 Jacobitz eventually told him that he needed a better machine, and knew where he could get one.
 He introduced Mueller to Glenn Pegrem, who after one year and $8,000 later, sold a CASE 850 frontend loader to Mueller, his second machine, which served loyally for 8 years afterwards.
 Pegrem originally acquired this machine through Jacobitz, who had used it while mining with Tom Caldwell, who bought the Christine Marie, Amy Ellen, and Lacey claims from Ed Brandt in 1975.
 Caldwell had originally asked Jacobitz in 1976 to help him open up the deposit to increase its mining efficiency, for most of the mining conducted before this had been done by hand.
 Between the CASE 850, Caldwell's CAT 955 track frontend loader, and various blasting tools such as a compressor, an eighty-pound hand-held sinker drill, and explosives, the two cleared overburden for three weeks before any quality jasper was struck.
 This mine came to be known as "The South Pit," and has since produced very fine jasper, some so much as to accompany their owners to their grave at their request (see October in our [[2008 Calendar of Fine Agates & Jaspers]]).
 During one operation on this area, Caldwell was working with a CAT 980 frontend loader when a rock slide buried his machine with him in it.
 He dug himself and his machine out by hand, eventually returning his machine up 600 feet back to basecamp.
 Tom Caldwell did not mine much Morrisonite after that.
 His drill, however, was found years later by Gene Mueller, rusted and frozen but later set in oil for a year to salvage it and afterwards sent to Mexico where it has become responsible for most of the Coyamito Agate in the market.

 Before Tom Caldwell's operation, before the claims were even filed with the BLM, the land was first collected by a farmer named James Morison.
 Julian Field, a writer for a local paper in Payette, Idaho called The Sundial Clippings, wrote the first known text about Morrisonite when it was found.
 In 1948, Field reports, "one of the most outstanding ornamental gem stones found in Malheur county, eastern Oregon is known as 'Morrisonite,' named for James Morison, who for a half century has made his home in a canyon of the Owyhee River ...
 During those years Mr. Morrison has explored much of that rugged area known locally as the Owyhee Breaks.
 Deeply interested in [Native American] lore, Mr. Morison has accumulated a large collection of [Native American] artifacts most of which he found at old campsites and in caves along the river."
 Johann Zenz, author of the Agates trilogy, a photographical commemoration of many agates and even some jaspers, recounts as "Philip Stephenson, a well-known rock shop owner from Boise, Idaho, with the help of his friend Gene Stewart and Gene's mother (Alberta Stewart), tells the story of Morrisonite as follows: